 How Long Does Codeine Stay In Your Blood?

 Blood tests are used less frequently because they are more invasive and costly than urine tests.
 However, they may be used when someone cannot provide a urine sample or confirm an unexpected positive urine test result. how long does codeine stay in your system, and can it be detected?
 The window for detecting codeine on a blood test is only 24 hours.

 How Long Does Codeine Stay In Urine?

 As mentioned above, codeine is eliminated from the body relatively quickly by the kidneys.
+How long does Codein stay in your system?
 On average, the substance remains in urine for 1-2 days.
 Urine screenings are the most commonly used drug tests because they are relatively easy and cost-effective.

 Eating foods that contain poppy seeds can trigger a false-positive test result for opiates such as Codeine.
 Poppy seeds may contain trace amounts of codeine and morphine.
 While not enough to produce the same effects as prescription opiates, research has shown that consuming just one poppy seed muffin or two poppy seed bagels is enough to show up on a standard drug screen.

 Additional analysis using methods such as mass spectroscopy can sometimes help differentiate between poppy seed consumption and proper opiate use.
 Certain medications can also trigger a false-positive test result on drug screening tests.